aleya-dev/alpaca/README.md

 ## Usage

+### Basic flags

+To enable verbose output and stack traces you can use the --verbose option in front of any command.
+For example:

+    alpaca --verbose install binutils
+    alpaca --verbose update

+Do disable seeing the output of code being built (in case there is no binary cache available for a package), you can use the --quit flag.
+This reduces the console output significantly as it will only output if there was a problem during the build, but it may be difficult to see any progress.
+Note that the --quiet flag can be used in conjunction with --verbose, since quiet only acts on build output, while verbose acts on the logging of alpaca itself.

+    alpaca --quiet install binutils

 ### Package installation

 Packages can be installed using the install command.
 If no version was specified, the latest version of the package will be installed: